fnordware/AdobeWebM/ext/README.md

 * [libogg](http://www.xiph.org/downloads/)
 * [libvorbis](http://www.xiph.org/downloads/)

-You will need to patch the libvpx library using the included .patch file like so:

-`cd ext/libvpx`
-`patch -p1 < ../libvpx.patch`

 If the submodule contents are missing, you should be able to get them by typing:

 `git submodule init`